WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 The `Signature` header field conveys a list of signatures for an exchange, each one accompanied by information about how to determine the authority of and refresh that signature.
-Each signature directly signs the exchange's headers and identifies one of those headers that enforces the integrity of the exchange's payload.
+Each signature directly signs the exchange's URL and headers and identifies one of those headers that enforces the integrity of the exchange's payload.

 The `Signature` header is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be a parameterised list